 A note for those in the EU who are signed up for a “standard” (meaning not an artist’s proof) copy of Single-Handed Fly Casting.
 There is a single shop that will be carrying copies of the book:

 This is Peer Doering-Arjes shop and Peer contacted me waaay back when I first started this project and asked to order a small heap of copies.
 Because he asked when he did, he is only shop anywhere that will have copies.
-We are still working out final quantities and logistics, but one way or another Springforelle will have at least 50 copies of the book.
+We are still working out final quantities and logistics, but one way or another Springforelle will have at least 50 copies of the book (UPDATE: 100).

-If you want a book, and the shipping cost from the U.S. is giving you pause, contact Springforelle and let Peer know.
+If you want a book, contact Springforelle and let Peer know.

 And…If you signed up on *my* personal list and do decide to order from Springforelle, let me know so I can open up your slot again.
 Thanks!